DS-100/sp25/syllabus.md

 Rather than copying someone else’s work, ask for help.
 You are not alone in Data 100!
 The entire staff is here to help you succeed.
 We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and respect for you.

 Finally, know that it’s normal to struggle.
 Berkeley has high standards, which is one of the reasons its degrees are valued.
 Everyone struggles, even though many try not to show it.
 Even if you don’t learn everything that’s being covered, you’ll be able to build on what you do learn, whereas if you cheat you’ll have nothing to build on.
 You aren’t expected to be perfect; it’s ok not to get an A.
+## Course Culture
+Students taking Data C100 come from a wide range of backgrounds.
+We hope to foster an inclusive and safe learning environment based on curiosity rather than competition.
+All members of the course community — the instructors, students, and course staff — are expected to treat each other with courtesy and respect.
+Some of the responsibility for that lies with the staff, but a lot of it ultimately rests with you, the students.

+### Be Aware of Your Actions
+Sometimes, the little things add up to creating an unwelcoming culture to some students.
+For example, you and a friend may think you are sharing a private joke about other races, majors, genders, abilities, cultures, etc. but this can have adverse effects on classmates who overhear it.
+There is a great deal of research on something called “stereotype threat”: research finds that simply reminding someone that they belong to a particular culture or share a particular identity (on whatever dimension) can interfere with their course performance.

+Stereotype threat works both ways: you can assume that a student will struggle based on who they appear to be, or you can assume that a student is doing great based on who they appear to be.
+Both are potentially harmful.

+Bear in mind that diversity has many facets, some of which are not visible.
+Your classmates may have medical conditions (physical or mental), personal situations (financial, family, etc.), or interests that aren’t common to most students in the course.
+Another aspect of professionalism is avoiding comments that (likely unintentionally) put down colleagues for situations they cannot control.
+Bragging in open space that an assignment is easy or “crazy,” for example, can send subtle cues that discourage classmates who are dealing with issues that you can’t see.
+Please take care, so we can create a class in which all students feel supported and respected.

+### Be Respectful
+Beyond the slips that many of us make unintentionally are a host of behaviors that the course staff, department, and university do not tolerate.
+These are generally classified under the term harassment; sexual harassment is a specific form that is governed by federal laws known as Title IX.

+{: .note }
+> UC Berkeley’s [**Title IX website**](https://ophd.berkeley.edu/){:target="_blank"} provides many resources for understanding the terms, procedures, and policies around harassment.
+Make sure you are aware enough of these issues to avoid crossing a line in your interactions with other students.
+For example, repeatedly asking another student out on a date after they have said no can cross this line.

+Your reaction to this topic might be to laugh it off, or to make or think snide remarks about “political correctness” or jokes about consent or other things.
+You might think people just need to grow a thicker skin or learn to take a joke.
+This isn’t your decision to make.
+Research shows the consequences (emotional as well as physical) on people who experience harassment.
+When your behavior forces another student to focus on something other than their education, you have crossed a line.
+You have no right to take someone else’s education away from them.

+### Communicate Issues with Course Staff and/or the Department

+**We take all complaints about unprofessional or discriminatory behavior seriously.** Professionalism and respect for diversity are not just matters between students; they also apply to how the course staff treat the students.
+The staff of this course will treat you in a way that respects our differences.
+However, despite our best efforts, we might slip up, hopefully inadvertently.
+If you are concerned about classroom environment issues created by the staff or overall class dynamic, please feel free to talk to us about it.
+The instructors in particular welcome any comments or concerns regarding conduct of the course and the staff.
+See [below](#office-hours-and-communication) for how to best reach us.

+### Device Lending options
+Students can access device lending options through the Student Technology Equity Program [STEP program](https://studenttech.berkeley.edu/devicelending){:target="_blank"}.

+### Data Science Student Climate
+[Data Science Undergraduate Studies](https://cdss.berkeley.edu/dsus){:target="_blank"} faculty and staff are committed to creating a community where every person feels [respected, included, and supported](https://data.berkeley.edu/equity-inclusion){:target="_blank"}.
+We recognize that incidents may happen, sometimes unintentionally, that run counter to this goal.
+There are many things we can do to try to improve the climate for students, but we need to understand where the challenges lie.
+If you experience a remark, or disrespectful treatment, or if you feel you are being ignored, excluded or marginalized in a course or program-related activity, please speak up.
+Consider talking to your instructor, but you are also welcome to contact Executive Director Christina Teller at [cpteller@berkeley.edu](mailto:cpteller@berkeley.edu) or report an incident anonymously through this [online form](https://docs.google.com/forms/d/e/1FAIpQLSfBwaUe7VMQz6VzkYFvf4KYwNSTve9iJlBSQyAmsXoSE0LnWw/viewform){:target="_blank"}.

+### Community Standards
+Ed is a formal, academic space.
+Posts in this forum must relate to the course and be in alignment with [Berkeley’s Principles of Community](https://diversity.berkeley.edu/principles-community){:target="_blank"} and the [Berkeley Campus Code of Student Conduct](https://conduct.berkeley.edu/code-of-conduct/){:target="_blank"}.
+We expect all posts to demonstrate appropriate respect, consideration, and compassion for others.
+Please be friendly and thoughtful; our community draws from a wide spectrum of valuable experiences.
+Posts that violate these standards will be removed.

+As course staff, we are committed to creating a learning environment welcoming of all students that supports a diversity of thoughts, perspectives and experiences and respects your identities and backgrounds (including race, ethnicity, nationality, gender identity, socioeconomic class, sexual orientation, language, religion, ability, and more.)
+To help accomplish this:

+- If your name and/or pronouns differ from those that appear in your official records, please let us know.
+- If you feel like your performance in the class is being affected by your experiences outside of class (e.g., family matters, current events), please don’t hesitate to come and talk with us.
+We want to be resources for you.
+- We (like many people) are still in the process of learning about diverse perspectives and identities.
+If something was said in class (by anyone) that made you feel uncomfortable, please talk to us about it.
+- While the course staff understands that improving diversity, equity, and inclusion (DEI) are not enough to overcome systemic issues in academia such as racism, queerphobia, and other forms of discrimination and hatred, we also recognize the importance of DEI work.
+    - The Data Science Department has some resources available at [https://data.berkeley.edu/about/diversity-equity-and-inclusion](https://data.berkeley.edu/about/diversity-equity-and-inclusion){:target="_blank"}.
+    - There’s also a great set of resources available at [https://eecs.berkeley.edu/resources/students/grievances](https://eecs.berkeley.edu/resources/students/grievances){:target="_blank"}.
+- If there are other resources you think we should list here, let us know!

 ## Academic and Wellness Resources